-Clearly, all $\MR{C}^{\infty}$ vector field $L$ in a open neighborhood $V\subset\partial\Omega$ can be extend in a open neighborhood $V(p_{0})\subset\mathbb{C}^{n}$ so that $L(\rho)\equiv0$ on $V(p_{0})$.
-Of course this extension depends on the defining function $\rho$, but all the results we will state will be independent of such a choice.
-Thus, in all the paper, the tangent vector fields considered in $V(p_{0})$ are always supposed to annihilate $\rho$ in $V(p_{0})$, and we will use the terminology of {}``vector fields tangent to $\rho$'' for this property.
+Clearly, every $\MR{C}^{\infty}$ vector field $L$ in an open neighborhood $V\subset\partial\Omega$ can be extended to an open neighborhood $V(p_{0})\subset\mathbb{C}^{n}$ so that $L(\rho)\equiv0$ in $V(p_{0})$.
+Of course this extension depends on the defining function $\rho$, but all the stated results will be independent of such a choice.
+Thus, in all the paper, the tangent vector fields considered in $V(p_{0})$ are always supposed to annihilate $\rho$ in $V(p_{0})$, and we will use the terminology of ``vector fields tangent to $\rho$'' for this property.

 {}